A Lincoln Museum in Redlands –

 Memorial for a Fallen Son

-Seeking a way to memorialize their fallen son, the Watchorns eventually settled on the concept of building the Lincoln Memorial Shrine in their winter home of Redlands.
+Seeking ways to memorialize their fallen son, the Watchorns fostered the concept of building the Lincoln Memorial Shrine in their winter home of Redlands.
 That vision became reality in 1932, when the one-room octagonal building opened.
 In 1937, fountains and limestone walls bearing Lincoln quotations were added to the octagon.
 Over the following decades, an ever-increasing wealth of acquisitions required additional space.
-Thanks to the generosity of Lincoln and Civil War enthusiasts throughout Southern California, more than one million dollars was raised and in 1998, two beautiful wings were added to the original octagon.
+Thanks to the generosity of Lincoln and Civil War enthusiasts throughout Southern California, more than one million dollars was raised, and in 1998, two beautiful wings were added to the original octagon.

 It is a unique facility – the only such museum and archive west of the Mississippi River dedicated solely to the study of Abraham Lincoln and the American Civil War.
 By placing the Shrine in their adopted home of Redlands, the Watchorns knew this monument of ideals would be available to the increasing number of people moving into Southern California.
 It was “accessible yet secluded,” Robert Watchorn said.

 A Lasting Gift

 Robert and Alma Watchorn desired that the Lincoln Memorial Shrine serve as a place where visitors would be inspired by the life and accomplishments of the man judged by many to be the greatest of all Americans.
 It is an institution that caters to visitors ranging from the average elementary school student to the nationally recognized historian.
 The great Lincoln scholar Jay Monaghan said, upon his visit to the Shrine in 1940, that “Lincoln is all things to all men.”
 Each of us approaches the memory of Lincoln in our own singular way.
 Lincoln is the “common property of each individual,” another biographer wrote.
 For the community of Redlands and for the greater region of Southern California, that “property” is a gift from Robert and Alma Watchorn.